beets3d/FutureMakers/docs/projects/NomadSculpt/Project-00-Getting-Started.md

 - Last save:  revert to the previously saved version of the tool
 - Icon:       change the icon for the tool
 - Reset:      reset the tool to its defaults

+# Common Sculpting Tools

+## Clay

+The Clay tool is useful for building up your sculpture.

+Sub will remove material from your sculpture.